HOW TO REFINANCE YOUR CAR LOAN

 Reduce Your Monthly Repayments

 With the increasing cost of living, you may find that your monthly car loan payment is consuming too much of your paycheck.
-You might consider taking out a refinancing loan if that’s the case.
+You might consider taking out a car refinance loan if that’s the case.

-By refinancing your car, you could opt for a new car finance agreement with lower monthly payments.
-Extended the period: allows you to pay significantly less per month.
-The downside of this, of course, is that the additional interest added over that time will probably be you’re paying more overall.
+Refinancing your car allows you to opt for a new car finance agreement with lower monthly payments.
+Extended the period: will enable you to pay significantly less per month.
+The downside is that the additional interest added over that time will probably be you’re paying more overall.

 Should I Refinance my Car?

-If your circumstances are much the same as when you started your car finance, a refinancing deal might not be worth the effort.
+If your circumstances are much the same as when you started your car finance, a refinancing deal might not be worthwhile.
 But if things have changed, it can be an excellent way to optimise your finances.

 As costs increase (and salaries freeze), you may need to reduce your monthly outgoings.
-By refinancing your car, you can take out a new deal with a longer-term – meaning lower monthly repayments and more disposable income per month.
+By refinancing your car, you can take out a new deal with a longer-term – meaning lower monthly repayments and more disposable monthly income.

 Remember that this might not be the best overall financial strategy, as you might pay more interest.
 However, it’s a good option if you need to reduce your monthly outgoings.